nextgis/docs_ngweb/source/webmaps_admin.rst

 create a new basemap, put 'blank' in name and URL fields, and add it to your Web Map.
 Then turn this newly created basemap off.

 After creating the map content and adjusting settings for all the layers, click "Save" button.
 A saved map will be shown in the list of maps.
 Click an icon with a map in the list of Web Maps or a "Display" link in a window with Web Map properties to open the Web Map in the Web Maps viewer.
+While the Web Map resource page is open, you can also open the map by clicking the "View" button on the right.
 Web Maps viewer is described :ref:`here <ngw_webmaps_client>`.
 A Web Map URL displayed in the viewer may be shared with other users because it is static.

 .. warning::